 - If you intend to upload via the Bulk API, verify that Upload Bulk API Batch as Zip File on the Settings > Settings page is enabled. - If you are migrating attachments from a source Salesforce organization to a target Salesforce organization, begin by requesting a data export for the source organization.
 On the Schedule Export page, make sure to select the Include Attachments... checkbox, which causes the file Attachment.csv to be included in your export.
 You can use this CSV file to upload the attachments.
-For more information on the export service, see "Exporting Backup Data" in the Salesforce Help.
+For more information on the export service, see Export Backup Data from Salesforce.